 While everybody can browse projects, view translations or suggest them, only registered users are allowed to actually save changes and are credited for every translation made.

-You can register following two simple steps:
+You can register by following a few simple steps:

 - 1. Fill out the registration form with your credentials - 2.
 Activate registration by following in email you receive - 3.
 Possibly adjust your profile to choose which languages you know